Braun-Alex/EMST/README.md

-# Euclidean minumum spanning tree
+# Euclidean minimum spanning tree

 The project contains the implementation of the algorithm for constructing the Euclidean minimum spanning tree in optimal time
 ![O(Nlog₂N)](https://latex.codecogs.com/svg.latex?O%28N%5Clog_2%20N%29) by sequentially applying the Delaunay triangulation